-Monkeys are very social animals, so it is important that they communicate well in order to get along in their large groups.
+Monkeys are very social, so it is important that they communicate well in order to get along in their large groups.
 They use vocalizations, facial expressions, and body movements to get their messages across.
 Staring, for instance, is a threat in monkey society.
 Monkeys look down or away to avoid threatening other monkeys, thus preventing fights.
-Species with long tails use them to communicate with others and indicate their mood.
+Monkeys with long tails sometimes use them to communicate with others and indicate their mood.
 Loud vocalizations can mean, "stay out—this is my territory.”
 Using vocalizations instead of fighting is a much safer way to communicate.
 Monkeys use barks, screams, grunts, squeaks, hoots, wails, and moans to communicate with one another.

 Grinning, or pulling the lip up to show the teeth, may seem like a smile to us.
 But for monkeys, this is a sign of aggression or anger, because biting is one of the ways monkeys fight and defend themselves.
 Other signs of aggression include head bobbing, yawning (again, to show the teeth), and jerking the head and shoulders forward.
 Cotton-topped tamarins raise and lower a crest of fluffy white hair on their head to emphasize their facial expressions.

 Monkeys also express affection and make peace with others by grooming each other.
 Although grooming helps monkeys keep their fur clean of dirt, dead skin, and parasites, it also helps them build and maintain good social relationships.
 Grooming seems to be a way to make up after fighting or to make friends with other troop members.